Thirumal Perumai: Plot

-Goddess Lakshmi had been reincarnated on earth as the daughter of a devotee.
-She was named Kothai.
+Goddess Lakshmi reincarnated as the daughter of Periyalvar in Srivilliputhur.
+She was named Andal or Kodhai.

-As she grew up, she learnt about Krishna and loved him.
-Once, she wore the Lord's garland.
+As she grew up, she learned about Krishna and loved him.
+She sang the Tiruppavai to wake the deity every morning.
+Once, she dressed up as a bride and wore the deity's garland before it was offered to him.
 Just as she was admiring herself – her father caught her and slapped her.
-After much crying, she promised never to wear the Lord's garland again.
-The devotee did service to Lord Vishnu and put the garland on him.
+After much crying, she promised never to wear the deity's garland again.
+Periyalvar did puja to Vishnu and put a new garland on him.
 To his surprise, it fell off.

-The devotee learnt that Lord Vishnu only liked garlands that had been worn by Kothai.
-Kothai comes in with the previous garland and then they garland Lord Vishnu.
+Periyalvar learned that Vishnu only liked garlands that had been worn by Andal.
+Andal comes in with the previous garland and then they garland Vishnu.

-The story ends with Kothai merging with Lord Vishnu.
+Periyalvar later arranges for Andal's marriage after she told him that she dreamed about Krishna marrying her.
+The two travel to Srirangam and enter the sanctum of the temple.
+Andal, dressed as a bride merges with the idol and Vishnu appears, telling Periyalvar that Andal was none other than Lakshmi herself.
+Andal was later considered as the only female Alvar saint and a shrine was built for her in both Srirangam and Srivilliputhur temples.